openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     * REQUIRED.
 A JSON array of strings representing URI scheme identifiers and optionally method names of supported Subject Syntax Types defined in {#sub-syntax-type}.
 When Subject Syntax Type is JWK Thumbprint, valid value is `urn:ietf:params:oauth:jwk-thumbprint` defined in [@!RFC9278].
 When Subject Syntax Type is Decentralized Identifier, valid values MUST be a `did:` prefix followed by a supported DID method without a `:` suffix.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods is indicated by sending `did` without any method-name.
 * `id_token_types_supported`:
     * OPTIONAL.
 A JSON array of strings containing the list of ID token types supported by the OP, the default value is `attester_signed`.
 The ID Token types defined in this specification are:
-        * `subject_signed`: self-issued id token, i.e. the id token is signed with key material under the end-user's control.
+        * `subject_signed`: Self-Issued ID Token, i.e. the id token is signed with key material under the end-user's control.
         * `attester_signed`: the id token is issued by the party operating the OP, i.e. this is the classical id token as defined in [@!OpenID.Core].

 Note: Need to confirm Mandatory to Implement `alg` values that we want to explicitly support for `id_token_signing_alg_values_supported` and  `request_object_signing_alg_values_supported`